thruflo/ntorque/README.md

 be marked as completed and no more needs to be done.
 However, this won't happen *every time* as the process is highly vulnerable to network errors.

-The Torque process can fall over.
+The nTorque process can fall over.
 Redis can fall over.
 The webhook request can encounter any number of transient errors.
 The longer the web hook request takes to return, the more chance there is something will go wrong.

-Because of these risks, Torque explicitly refuses to rely on either the Redis notification channel or the web hook response as the source of truth&trade;
+Because of these risks, nTorque explicitly refuses to rely on either the Redis notification channel or the web hook response as the source of truth&trade;
 about a task's status -- whether it has been performed successfully or not.
 Instead, the single source of truth is, predictably enough, the PostgreSQL